 - What mutual funds are socially responsible?

-- What is a socially responsible investment fund?
+- What is a socially responsible mutual fund?

 - What is a socially screened mutual fund?